 In 1936 production of the Speed 20 ceased with around 750 examples being produced.

-In the post World War II era, production resumed with the TA14 which drew its design inspiration from the 12/70 of the pre-war era.
+In the post-World War II era, production resumed with the TA14 which drew its design inspiration from the 12/70 of the pre-war era.
 Under the bonnet was a four-cylinder engine which was solid, durable, and adequate to carry the car at speed.
 This vehicle represented a major accomplishment for the Alvis Company.
 The factories and production methods of the Alvis Company, like so many other war-torn European Companies, had sustained much damage due to the war.
-The Company was used to producing a rolling chassis and allowing final assemble to be handled by custom coachbuilders.
+The Company was used to producing a rolling chassis and allowing final assembly to be handled by custom coachbuilders.
 Many of those coachbuilders had not survived the war; the ones that had were quickly acquired by other manufacturers trying to re-establish themselves as a business.

-The Saloon bodied cars were dubbed the TA21 and were designed by Mulliners of Birmingham, just as its TA14 sibling had been.
+The Saloon-bodied cars were dubbed the TA21 and were designed by Mulliners of Birmingham, just as its TA14 sibling had been.
 Tickford was tasked with creating the dropheads; this was their talent which they provided to other British marques, such as MG.

 It was not long before Tickford and Mulliner were acquired by other companies, Standard Triumph and Aston Martin respectively.
 Alvis turned to Graber of Switzerland to aid in production.
-From 1955, all Alvis bodied cars were based on designs created by Graber.
-Willowbrook of Loughborough was tasked with final assembly.
+From 1955, all Alvis-bodied cars were based on designs created by Graber.
+Willowbrook of Loughborough was tasked with the final assembly.
 The cars created during this era are among the most attractive and sought after of the Alvis history.
 Few were created, mostly due to the high cost of creating these one-off designed cars.

 In 1958, the TD21 began production with Park Ward building the bodies.
-This was a good attempt at full-scale production, and was soon followed by the TE21 and the TF21 models.
-The TF21 was introduced in 1966 in both Saloon and Drophead configuration.
-The purchaser had a choice of their manual or automatic geaboxes, and had a top speed of over 125 mph, the fastest vehicle Alvis ever produced during its entire lifespan.
+This was a good attempt at full-scale production and was soon followed by the TE21 and the TF21 models.
+The TF21 was introduced in 1966 in both Saloon and Drophead configurations.
+The purchaser had a choice of their manual or automatic gearboxes, and had a top speed of over 125 mph, the fastest vehicle Alvis ever produced during its entire lifespan.
 In total, 109 examples of the TF21 were created before the company ceased production in 1967.
 They were unable to compete with other marques in terms of price and modernization.
-The company switched their business to the production of armored protected vehicle production.
-The were incorporated into British Leyland and became apart of Rover, which was later bought by United Scientific Holdings plc in 1981 and the name was changed to Alvis plc.
+The company switched its business to the production of armored protected vehicle production.
+They were incorporated into British Leyland and became a part of Rover, which was later bought by United Scientific Holdings plc in 1981 and the name was changed to Alvis plc.